regebro/tzlocal/README.rst

 -----------------

 It's not for converting the current time between UTC and your local time.
 There are other, simpler ways of doing this.
-This is ig you need to know things like the name of the time zone, or if you need to be able to convert between your time zone and another time zone for times that are in the future or in the past.
+This is if you need to know things like the name of the time zone, or if you need to be able to convert between your time zone and another time zone for times that are in the future or in the past.